nrfconnect/sdk-nrf/doc/nrf/libraries/modem/modem_antenna.rst

    :local:
    :depth: 2

-You can use this library to set the antenna configuration on an nRF91 Series DK or a Thingy:91.
+You can use this library to set the antenna configuration on an nRF91 Series DK, a Thingy:91, or a Thingy:91 X.

 Overview
 ********